rsalunga29/security-notes/Defensive Security/Network Traffic Analysis/Tools/Zeek/Logs.md

 Zeek generate log files according to the traffic data.
 Zeek is capable of identifying 50+ logs and categorizing them into seven categories.

 Zeek logs are well structured and tab-separated ASCII files, making it easy to read and process them, but still requires effort.
-Investigating these logs will require the help of additional command-line tools (i.e cat)
+Investigating these logs will require the help of additional command-line tools (i.e `cat`,)

 Each log output consists of multiple fields, and each field holds a different part of the traffic data.
 Correlation is done through a unique value called "UID".
 The "UID" represents the unique identifier assigned to each session.
 ## Logs Category